Minister of Finance (Sri Lanka): History

 The position of Treasurer of Ceylon of the British Government of Ceylon dates back to the early nineteenth century and was succeeded by the post of Financial Secretary of Ceylon under the recommendations of the Donoughmore Commission.
 The post of Ministry of Finance and the Treasury of Ceylon was established in 1947 under the recommendations of the Soulbury Commission under the Ceylon Independence Act, 1947 and The Ceylon (Constitution and Independence) Orders in Council 1947.
-A young J.R Jayawardena, became the first Minister of Finance of independence Ceylon.
-Over time the Ministry took over the policy planning which it currently undertakes.
+J.R Jayawardena became the first minister of finance of independence Ceylon.
+Over time, the ministry took over the policy planning which it currently undertakes.

-Beginning 4 April 2022, Ali Sabry was appointed as the new minister, replacing Basil Rajapaksa (brother of President Gotabaya Rajapaksa) in the position; However, due to the worsening of the financial crisis, Sabry tendered his resignation 5 April 2022, having served only a day in office; However, Sabry later decided to continue serving in the capacity of finance minister.
+Beginning 4 April 2022, Ali Sabry was appointed as the new minister, replacing Basil Rajapaksa (brother of President Gotabaya Rajapaksa) in the position.
+However, due to the worsening of the Sri Lankan economic crisis (2019–2024), Sabry tendered his resignation 5 April 2022, having served only a day in office.
+However, Sabry later decided to continue serving in the capacity of finance minister.

 Prime Minister Ranil Wickremesinghe was appointed finance minister by President Gotabaya Rajapaksa.
-Upon assuming the Presidency himself, Wickremesinghe remained Finance Minister.
+Upon assuming the presidency himself, Wickremesinghe remained finance minister.